rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl get all
 kubectl expose deployment petclinic --type=LoadBalancer --port=8080
 ```
-- It takes a minute to create a load balancer and to expose a K8s service, but you can see the pod being created using the following command:
+- It takes a minute to create a load balancer and to expose a K8s service.
+You can see the pod being created using the following command:

 ```
 kubectl get pods -w
 ```

 - You can use `CTRL-C` to cancel out of the `-w` watch mode.

+- Similarly, the command below will display information about your K8s services:

 ```
 kubectl get service -w